Program Requirements

 Students seeking readmission to the Physician Assistant program are referred to the PA Program Manual.
 Specific requirements and eligibility must be met for consideration for readmission.

-The University of Maryland, Baltimore's Physician Assistant program does not offer advanced placement in or transfer into either the didactic or clinical portions of the program.
+The University of Maryland School of Graduate Studies Physician Assistant program does not offer advanced placement in or transfer into either the didactic or clinical portions of the program.

 Next Steps: Your path to success starts here